Reviewed by Sharon Denny, MS, RDN

 - Keep blood glucose levels within the normal range or as close to normal as possible.
 This can prevent or reduce complications.

-- Reduce your risk of heart disease and stroke.
-People with diabetes are at risk for both.
+- Reduce your risk of heart disease and stroke, since people with diabetes are at risk for both.
 Keep blood pressure within normal levels and achieve healthy cholesterol levels.

 Learn More about Diabetes and Diet »